NicholasBerryman/ArduinoClassResources/CodeInformation.md

 	* These data types are used to store **all** data in a C++ program
 * Complex:
 	* Stores multiple pieces of information, i.e. a collection of simple data
-	* Organises data to make the program
+	* Organises data to make the program easier to work with, but are not technically necessary for any program
 	* The 2 major complex data types in C++ are:
 		* **Arrays** - A list of data with all data being of the same type (e.g. there may be an **int** array, or a **char** array.
 		* **Objects** - A set of data, which may have different types to each-other
 			* Objects may also have operations associated with them (See the later section on **Objects** for more)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjg2Nzg1ODg5LC0xNjc5Njc5MjgxXX0=
+eyJoaXN0b3J5IjpbNDMzMjk5Mzc1LC0xNjc5Njc5MjgxXX0=
 -->